cryptocopycats/awesome-cryptokitties-bubble/README.md

 [**CryptoKitties & Fun-tier Technologies**](https://medium.com/@vijayssundaram/cryptokitties-fun-tier-technologies-8e73903b98fc)
-by Vijay Sundaram (), December 2017
+by Vijay Sundaram, December 2017

 > These tokens ought to primarily flow to users and partners who participate in a well-designed economy,
 > rather than just speculate on it.
 Almost by definition this approach will pay off even if the crypto tide goes out.